mvaragnat/botkit-express-demo/README.md

 # Botkit demo using Express and Mongo

-The folds at [Botkit](https://github.com/howdyai/botkit) have done an amazing job at building a framework for (Slack) bots applications.
-They have included an [example](https://github.com/howdyai/botkit/blob/master/examples/slackbutton_bot.js) of creating a Slack app that can be installed with just an "Add to Slack" button, as well as an [adapter](https://github.com/howdyai/botkit-storage-mongo) allwoing to use MongoDB for storage.
+The folks at [Botkit](https://github.com/howdyai/botkit) have done an amazing job at building a framework for (Slack) bots applications.
+They have included an [example](https://github.com/howdyai/botkit/blob/master/examples/slackbutton_bot.js) of creating a Slack app that can be installed with just an "Add to Slack" button, as well as an [adapter](https://github.com/howdyai/botkit-storage-mongo) allowing to use MongoDB for storage.

 However, the example used Botkit's webserver to manage requests such as authentication, but also serving webpages.
-Instead, I wanted to use [Express](http://expressjs.com
+Instead, I wanted to use [Express](http://expressjs.com).

 ## Features